Inuktitut

-It is recognised as an official language in Nunavut alongside Inuinnaqtun, and both languages are known collectively as Inuktut.
+It is recognized as an official language in Nunavut alongside Inuinnaqtun and both languages are known collectively as Inuktut.
 Further, it is recognized as one of eight official native tongues in the Northwest Territories.
-It also has legal recognition in Nunavik—a part of Quebec—thanks in part to the James Bay and Northern Quebec Agreement, and is recognised in the Charter of the French Language as the official language of instruction for Inuit school districts there.
+It also has legal recognition in Nunavik—a part of Quebec—thanks in part to the James Bay and Northern Quebec Agreement, and is recognized in the Charter of the French Language as the official language of instruction for Inuit school districts there.
 It also has some recognition in Nunatsiavut—the Inuit area in Labrador—following the ratification of its agreement with the government of Canada and the province of Newfoundland and Labrador.
 The 2016 Canadian census reports that 70,540 individuals identify themselves as Inuit, of whom 37,570 self-reported Inuktitut as their mother tongue.

-The term Inuktitut is sometimes used more broadly to include Inuvialuktun and thus nearly all Inuit dialects of Canada.
+The term Inuktitut is also the name of a macrolanguage and, in that context, also includes Inuvialuktun, and thus nearly all Inuit dialects of Canada.
 However, Statistics Canada lists all Inuit languages in the Canadian census as Inuktut.

 History

 Inuktitut in the Canadian school system

-Before contact, Inuit learned skills by example and participation.
+Before contact with Europeans, Inuit learned skills by example and participation.
 The Inuktitut language provided them with all the vocabulary required to describe traditional practices and natural features.
 Up to this point, it was solely an oral language.
-Colonialism brought the European schooling system over to Canada.
+However, European colonialism brought the schooling system to Canada.
 The missionaries of the Anglican and Roman Catholic churches were the first ones to deliver formal education to Inuit in schools.
 The teachers used the Inuktitut language for instruction and developed writing systems.

 In 1928 the first residential school for Inuit opened, and English became the language of instruction.
 As the government's interests in the north increased, it started taking over the education of Inuit.
 After the end of World War II, English was seen as the language of communication in all domains.
 Officials expressed concerns about the difficulty for Inuit to find employment if they were not able to communicate in English.
 Inuit were supposed to use English at school, work, and even on the playground.
 Inuit themselves viewed Inuktitut as the way to express their feelings and be linked to their identity, while English was a tool for making money.

 In the 1960s, the European attitude towards the Inuktitut language started to change.
 Inuktitut was seen as a language worth preserving, and it was argued that knowledge, particularly in the first years of school, is best transmitted in the mother tongue.
 This set off the beginning of bilingual schools.
 In 1969, most Inuit voted to eliminate federal schools and replace them with programs by the General Directorate of New Quebec (Direction générale du Nouveau-Québec, DGNQ).
 Content was now taught in Inuktitut, English, and French.